 We will attempt to establish the missing mechanism (i.e. which variables in the data are predictive of non-response) through logistic regression models.
 This will model the presence of missing outcomes data with additional information that may be predictive of missingness.
-We will conduct this analysis in line with the flow chart in Figure 1 in the YEF analysis guidance.
-This outlines the following approach:
+We will conduct this analysis in line with the flow chart in Figure 1 in the YEF analysis guidance.6 This outlines the following approach:

 - If the prevalence of missing data is less than 5%, no further action is required as complete case analysis is unlikely to be biased. - If outcomes data is MAR conditional on co-variates, we will include these co-variates in our primary analysis model and discuss the implications in full. - If a covariate is MAR conditional on other covariates, we will conduct multiple imputation (MI).
 Treatment effects from the MI analysis will be reported in addition to estimates from the model outlined in section 6.2.
-Any differences between the two and their implications will be discussed in full. - If missing data cannot be fully explained by the other variables in the dataset, data is likely to be MNAR.
-In this scenario we will conduct a sensitivity analysis alongside the primary impact analyses.
+Any differences between the two and their implications will be discussed in full.